cassandre-tech/cassandre-trading-bot/docs/docs/tutorial/write-strategy.md

 - We add one ticker to `CircularFifoQueue`  every minute.
 - If each of the three tickers are lower than the previous one, we create a long position.

-We add this variable to our strategy:
+Add this variable to our strategy:

 ```java
 /** Tickers list. */